 applied and used.
 When setting up a likelihood calculation, if

-you indicate to use "Stored Model for Categorical Characters",
+you indicate to use "Stored Probability Model", the

-the calculation will use the selected model for all characters.
+calculation will use the selected model for all characters.
+Alternatively,

-Alternatively, if the characters used are stored in a matrix (instead
+if the characters used are stored in a matrix (instead of generated

-of generated temporarily such as by simulations), then each character
+temporarily such as by simulations), then each character can be

-can be assigned a model in advance of the calculation.
-This can
+assigned a model in advance of the calculation.
+This can be done

-be done by going to the List of Characters window, selecting the
+by going to the List of Characters window, selecting the row(s)

-row(s) corresponding to the desired character(s), and then touching
+corresponding to the desired character(s), and then touching on

 menu contains a submenu that allows you to select the models to